 These Mini Cheese Balls are always a hit at every potluck and holiday party!
 They are quick and easy to whip up and can be made days in advance for stress-free entertaining.
 Best of all, these tasty little cheese ball bites are loaded with the ingredients of antipasto/Italian cheese board!
 Enjoy the cheese balls with crackers, crostini or veggies!

-How to Make Mini Cheese Balls Video
+Watch: How to make Mini Cheese Balls on a Stick

 These Mini Cheese Balls have an irresistible Italian flair to them thanks to the antipasto-inspired ingredients mixed into the filling.
 Here are the easy-to-find ingredients you’ll need (full measurements in the printable recipe card at the bottom of the post):